Switcher-io/switcher-php/README.md

 ## Error handling

-Exceptions will be thrown if an error occurs or Switcher.io does respond that the call is ok, with the exception message detailing the issue.
+Exceptions will be thrown if an error occurs, or if Switcher.io does respond that the call is ok.
+The exception message detailing the issue.

 ```php